-I measured one out of curiosity and the diameter is a little bit under 3.5″.
+I measured a can out of curiosity and the diameter is a little bit under 3.5″.
 I’ve only got one jar (out of many) that it will fit through.
 Another jar which looked to be almost the same size, but surprise, surprise, it didn’t fit through the neck.

 ==>>So its not always how big or wide the jar is, it’s how wide the mouth of it is.

-But if you do have one wide enough, the way to go is to wash the empty can real well, carefully remove the lid so you don’t get scratched, turn upside down and using a small bit, drill about 20-25 little holes.
+So if you finally find a “match”, the next thing to do is to wash the empty can real well, carefully remove the lid so you don’t get scratched, turn upside down and using a small bit, drill about 20-25 little holes.
+Return it to the jar in this position with the holes showing.
 It’ll work great to catch paint sediment off brushes.